 The present States Chamber was opened on 21 June 1887, the 50th anniversary of Queen Victoria’s accession to the throne.
 In 1876 a proposition had been lodged ‘au Greffe’, providing for the establishment of a States Room above the strong-rooms being constructed to the east of the Court House.
-The States decided to offer a prize for the best plan submitted.
-In 1885 the States adopted the prize winning plan by the Architects Messrs Ancell and Orange of 3 Staple Inn, London.
+Several years passed, during which various plans for the new States Room were considered, but in 1885 the States adopted a plan prepared by the Architects Messrs Ancell and Orange of 3 Staple Inn, London.
 Although based in London, Mr Orange was a Jerseyman, the son of Captain Orange of 11 Gloucester Street.

 Layout of the Chamber

 The chairs occupied by the Bailiff and Lieutenant-Governor are at the front of the Chamber.
 The Bailiff’s chair is 7 inches higher to indicate that he has precedence over the Lieutenant-Governor in the Assembly.
 The Greffier and Deputy Greffier of the States sit at the desk in front of the Bailiff facing the Members of the Assembly.
 The 3 categories of elected Members sit together in blocks of seats around the Chamber.

 Members of the public are welcome to attend meetings of the States and there is a public gallery which overlooks the Chamber.
 Journalists from the local news media sit in one of the side galleries and BBC Radio Jersey (which broadcasts the proceedings of the Assembly live on 1026 Mhz) has a small studio overlooking the Chamber.

 Very few changes have been made to the States Chamber since its inauguration.